1 Second CPS Test

 What is a good score in 1 second?

 Landing 8 to 12 clicks in one second is a strong burst for most people.
-Trained jitter and butterfly clickers can spike higher for that brief window than they could sustain over longer runs.
+Trained jitter and butterfly clickers can spike higher for that brief window than they could ever sustain over longer runs.

 Why does my one second score jump around?